Businesses, workers affected by tightened Covid-19 rules to get govt support

 The support under the scheme was reduced to 10 per cent from July 12 to 25.

-Lower to middle-income workers significantly affected during that period until end-July were offered up to $700 under a temporary Covid-19 Recovery Grant.
+Lower- to middle-income workers significantly affected until end-July were offered up to $700 under a temporary Covid-19 Recovery Grant.

 They must not already be receiving support under the Covid-19 Recovery Grant launched in January.